SMerchant1678/programmer-training/general/lessons/types/README.md

 * 100000

 ### float
 A float is just some number but not necessarily a whole number.
-It is basically a number with decimal places.
+It is basically a number with decimal places or just any real number.
 Examples of float values include:
 * 2 + 0.7
 * 3.1415
 * 3.0